Questions about Secure by Design

 To ensure that effective and proportionate cyber security measures are built into government systems and services from the start and as they are being delivered.

-Secure by Design encourages organisations to make security everyone’s responsibility and continuously manage security risks throughout the delivery lifecycle.
+Secure by Design encourages organisations to make security the responsibility of everyone within a project, and proactively and continuously manage security risks throughout the delivery life cycle.
 It is designed to:

 - promote a positive security culture

-- highlight to project teams and organisations that security risks are business risks
+- highlight to project teams and organisations that security risks are business and delivery risks

 - drive consistent and coherent security across government

-- help organisations achieve their respective Cyber Assessment Framework profiles
+- help organisations achieve their respective Cyber Assessment Framework (CAF) profiles

 The Secure by Design policy states that the implementation of the Secure by Design principles is mandatory: